shetharp/ts-prep/README.md

  <summary>
   About this script
  </summary>

+This repo comes with a script to quickly set up starter files for new LeetCode problems&mdash;letting you focus on the real problem solving!

 This script is defined in the `package.json`.
 It uses your local Node runtime environment to execute the `scripts/new-problem.js` file.
 The script parses the inputted title and uses the templates to auto-generate the boilerplate `.md` and `.ts` files.